tagtag/TDbasedUFE_Orphan/README.md

 The metadata builder itself needs `GEOquery`, `Biobase`, `jsonlite`, `readxl` and `xml2`.  `BayesFactor` is used by the PASI analysis.
+## 0. Build kallisto index

+Prior to the following process, kallisto index must be build.
+See reference_build sub directory

 ## 1. Public metadata, exact FASTQs, disease/normal labels and patient pairing